 From the Blue Ridge Mountains to the Mississippi River, Tennessee is home to a great diversity of birdlife.
 Tennessee State Parks offer excellent, year-round opportunities to explore this diversity.
-Whether you're looking for a barred owl, wood thrush or a white ibis, you can find many of Tennessee’s birds in a state park.
+Whether you're looking for a barred owl, wood thrush, or a white ibis, you can find many of Tennessee’s birds in a state park.

 Dark Sky Viewing Brochure

 Dark skies and natural darkness play an important part in a healthy ecosystem.
-Over the years, there has been an increase of artificial light, creating light domes over cities, decreasing our ability to see stars and planets.
+Over the years, there has been an increase in artificial light, creating light domes over cities, decreasing our ability to see stars and planets.
 Fortunately, Tennessee State Parks have several locations that are still ideal for viewing the majestic night sky.
 One such place, Pickett CCC Memorial State Park, is even recognized nationally for its dark sky viewing.

-Fishing is a popular outdoor sport across the nation and it's a great way for families and friends to spend quality time together.
+Fishing is a popular outdoor sport across the nation, and it's a great way for families and friends to spend quality time together.
 This brochure highlights select fishing locations at or near Tennessee State Parks.
 Cast off and catch memories today.

 Tennessee Golf Trail Brochure

-We have combined the good nature of Tennessee with the talent of outstanding course designers like Jack Nicklaus and Joe Lee to create the Tennessee Golf Trail.
+We have combined Tennessee's good nature with the talent of outstanding course designers like Jack Nicklaus and Joe Lee to create the Tennessee Golf Trail.
 Our nine courses offer exceptional golf experiences at affordable prices.
 Whether you choose to play one of the six Traditional courses or select from the three Jack Nicklaus designed Bear Trace courses, you will find challenging layouts nestled in the natural beauty found only in Tennessee State Parks.